Registered Nurse at Te Whatu Ora - Health New Zealand Waikato, Manawatu - Wanganui

 Te whiwhinga mahi | The Opportunity

 We are seeking Registered Nurses to work rostered shifts in the Inpatient Ward and Emergency Department.
 This is an exciting opportunity to develop a broad understanding and set of skills in rural nursing, where the work is varied and stimulating.
+The team provides integrated patient care in the acute inpatient ward, postnatal ward, Emergency Department and Outpatient Department.
+We also work closely with our primary health care partners in providing patient care.

 Click here to view the position description.